programminghistorian/jekyll/lessons/installing-python-modules-pip.md

 This lesson shows you how to download and install Python modules.
-There are many ways to install external modules, but for the purposes of this lesson, we’re going to use a program called [pip][].
+There are many ways to install external modules, but for the purposes of this lesson, we’re going to use a program called pip, easily installable on [mac/linux](https://pip.pypa.io/en/stable/) and [windows]( https://sites.google.com/site/pydatalog/python/pip-for-windows).
 As of Python 2.7.9 and newer, pip is installed by default.
 This tutorial will be helpful for anyone using older versions of Python (which are still quite common).

 Introducing Modules
 -------------------